Here you will find the answers to some of the questions we are asked most.

 No, Pensthorpe is a privately owned nature reserve and we are unable to offer discounts to members of other organisations.

 Pensthorpe allows free entrance to an essential carer, who provides proof of carer status, when accompanying a full paying person who is physically or mentally impaired.
 A carer is someone who is over 18 and who, without payment (excluding benefits and allowances), provides essential help and support to someone who is in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment).
 The term carer shouldn’t be confused with a foster carer, care worker, or care assistant, who receive payment for looking after someone.

 We are predominantly an outside facility.
 Sturdy footwear, which is comfortable for walking is recommended and British weather is unpredictable so come prepared!

 If this is the case, we would definitely recommend you take advantage of our Annual Membership.
 Our fabulous membership scheme is outstanding value for money and offers you a whole year (excluding Christmas Eve, Christmas Day and Boxing Day) of entry into the reserve.

 Of course!
-However, this is an additional charge and a seasonal attraction (May – September 4th) and only runs at weekends and during the school holidays.
+However, this is an additional charge and a seasonal attraction (May – Sept, inc.).
 The Pensthorpe Explorer can run up to five times a day and seats 28 on each trip.
 Full payment for The Pensthorpe Explorer must be paid for in full in advance.
 A minimum of 24 hours must be given prior to your visit for cancellation of The Pensthorpe Explorer.
 Please arrange at the time of your booking.